Is breastfeeding not working out as you had hoped? Are you wondering if pumping will provide you and your baby with the same benefits?

 Whether you’re directly breastfeeding, pumping and feeding expressed milk, or doing a mix of both, your baby is still getting the nutrients they need for proper growth and development.

-- Saves you money: You’ll probably invest in some nursing bras and tops, but overall, breastfeeding saves you so much money.
+- Saves you money: You’ll probably invest in some nursing bras and nursing tops, but overall, breastfeeding saves you so much money.
 A pump, pump parts, and bottles are just plain expensive.

-- Might be more difficult in public: Some women aren’t comfortable nursing in public, so they have to plan out their trips a little more carefully.
+- Might be more difficult in public: Some women aren’t comfortable nursing in public, so they have to plan their trips a little more carefully.
 You may have to nurse your baby in the car, use a nursing cover, or find a private room to feed in if breastfeeding in public makes you uneasy.

-- Less freedom: Some babies never take to a bottle, making it difficult for you to get away and have some time to yourself.
+- Less freedom: Some breastfed babies never take to a bottle, making it difficult for you to get away and have some time to yourself.